 I have been trying to master the art of packing for the last three years.
 While I was working in college admissions, I was constantly flying around the states and living out of my suitcase.
 Now that I live in Europe, weekend and weeklong trips happen every month or two.

 I am excited to share with you my spring women’s packing list as well as a few of my favorite products.
 This list can be used for any trip where you only want to have carry-ons.
-Comfort has become a number one priority for me.
-I have high arches, and thus sometimes struggle on extreme walking expeditions (I walked 14 miles in a single day in London in October), so comfortable shoes as well as a light pack makes a world of difference.
+Comfort has become the number one priority for me.
+I have high arches, and thus sometimes struggle on extreme walking expeditions (I walked 14 miles in a single day in London in October), so comfortable shoes, as well as a light pack, makes a world of difference.

 I also like to do yoga and run while traveling, so if you aren’t into that, just take out the training clothes below and you could have even more room.

 1 workout top

 1 bathing suit

 1 pair of shorts

 Now, when you are selecting clothes—choose things that are versatile.
 And I like to avoid crazy colors, only because they don’t blend super well.
 In Europe, blacks, whites, and grays are super in anyways.